 SEO includes everything from providing valuable information to including search terms in your site copy.

 As you include these search terms, also known as keywords, in the copy of your website, you help it to rank better as these terms are matched to the search intent of potential customers.
 SEO is not a paid method of marketing, but rather helps to increase organic traffic for your website.

-Pay-per-click (PPC) advertising on the other hand, includes the process of advertisers paying a fee each time one of their ads is clicked on.
-These are ads that can show up anywhere on the internet however, one of the most popular types of PPC ads are those that show up at the top of search engine results pages.
+Pay-per-click (PPC) advertising, on the other hand, includes the process of advertisers paying a fee each time one of their ads is clicked on.
+These are ads that can show up anywhere on the internet however, one of the most popular types of PPC ads is those that show up at the top of search engine results pages.

 These ads allow you to reach users at a crucial time–when they are specifically searching to speed on a product or service.
 This is a great way to gain their business directly and quickly.

 Paid online advertising is a massive subject to cover, so you may benefit from reading our blog: Display vs. Search vs. Social Ads vs. PPC

 Let’s dive a bit deeper into the pros and cons of SEO vs. PPC.